 Students will learn basic communication skills in Japanese.
 They will do this by working with their peers, teachers and background speakers in person and through the use of technologies.
 Students will develop their intercultural understanding by making connections and comparisons between their own and other cultures.
 They also experience authentic learning by taking part in excursions and virtual or onshore sister school connections.
 These may include attending performances, exhibitions, restaurant visits and areas of cultural interest.
 In later years students may also have the opportunity to participate in a study tour to Japan.

 - ✓ Greetings and self- introductions

 - ✓ Numbers

 - ✓ Food and eating out

-- ✓ Places and cities in Japan

-- ✓ Families
+- ✓ Identity

-- ✓ What happens in a week
+- ✓ Manga and amine

-- ✓ Festivals and customs
+- ✓ Housing

 - ✓ Japanese writing systems of Hiragana, Katakana and basic Kanji

 Students are assessed against the Japanese Australian Curriculum Standards.
 Assessment includes: